 - More responsibility needs to be taken over the condition of roads and pavements, signage and fencing.

 - Maintenance issues need to be addressed.

-- Drainage problems need to be addressed to prevent flooding ie near railway station.
+- Drainage problems need to be addressed to prevent flooding ie near the railway station.

-- Site lines on a variety of roads needs to be addressed.
+- Site lines on a variety of roads need to be addressed.

 - Aylsham road issue

 - Sort out the roundabout issues on Grammar School road.

 - More crossings provided in areas of heavy foot traffic/school children.

 - Work on traffic flow around the town to prevent congestion.